aplteam/Tatin/docs/FirstStepsWithTatin.md

  aplteam-MarkAPL-9.1.1
 ```

-We could have specified the major number as well:
+We could have specified the major number as well though it does not make a differenc here because there's just one anyway:

 ```
        ]tatin.ListVersions [tatin]aplteam-MarkAPL-9